iotaledger/bee-rfcs/text/0000-bee-network/0000-bee-network.md

 }
 ```

-The benefit of doing it this way is that the things you can do with this system is encoded on the type level, which makes it possible for the compiler to check, and therefore increases type safety.
-It is also very easy to add new commands which makes this crate easily extensible.
+This `enum` makes the things the consumer can do with the crate very explicit and descriptive, and also easily extensible.

 ### `Event`

-Similarly to `Command`s, the different kinds of `Event`s in the system are implemented as an `enum` allowing various types of concrete events being sent over an event channel:
+Similarly to `Command`s, the different kinds of `Event`s in the system are implemented as an `enum` allowing various types of concrete events being sent over event channels:

 ```rust
 enum Event {